JetBrains/teamcity-documentation/topics/restoring-teamcity-data-from-backup.md

 See also details on the directories in the [TeamCity Data Directory](teamcity-data-directory.md) description.

 Note that it is important to __copy artifacts before the server start__ as reindexing build metadata is launched automatically on starting the server restored from backup.
-If some artifacts are missing during indexing, this could lead to failures in the work of some parts of the TeamCity server (for example, a NuGet feed).
+If some artifacts are missing during indexing, this could cause some parts of the TeamCity server  to fail (for example, a NuGet feed).
 In case you copied artifacts after the server start (or copying of artifacts was not completed before the server start), you might need to [reindex build metadata manually](common-problems.md#Problems+with+TeamCity+NuGet+Feed) and wait until reindexing is finished.

 ## Performing Restore

-TeamCity can automatically restore the backed up data.
-This process relies on the maintainDB utility, but performs all the necessary operations under the hood.
-To restore the backed up files on the first start of the TeamCity server:
+TeamCity can automatically restore the backed up data to _a new TeamCity installation_ (for example, to create a copy of an existing server).
+This process relies on the `maintainDB` utility, but performs all the necessary operations under the hood:

 1. Open the TeamCity URL (by default, [`http://localhost/`](http://localhost/){nullable="true"} for `exe` installations and [`http://localhost:8111/`](http://localhost:8111/){nullable="true"} for `tar.gz`) in a browser.
 2. On the _TeamCity First Start_ page, enter the path to the [Data Directory](teamcity-data-directory.md) and click __Restore from backup__.
 3. Enter an absolute path to the backup directory on the TeamCity server or upload a ZIP archive with the backed up data.
 4. Choose the target database.
 If you use an external database, configure its address and credentials.
 5. Proceed with the restoration.

-TeamCity will restore the data and display the maintainDB utility log.
+TeamCity will restore the data and display the `maintainDB` utility log.
 If the version of the backed up data format is earlier than the current one, TeamCity will propose to upgrade it.

 <note>